ndugal6/SchoolBook/ScholBook_SRS.md

 ## 2.7Assumptions and Dependencies

-It is assumed that all developers will have access to Visual Studios to devolop this application.
+It is assumed that all developers will have access to Visual Studios 2015 & mySQL community server 5.7 to devolop this application.

 # 3.External Interface Requirements